GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 ## Use the Web OTP API

-Because Web OTP is simple, just copying and pasting following code will do the job, but lets walk through what's happening in details.
+Because Web OTP is simple, just copying and pasting the following code will do the job.
+I'll walk you through what's happening anyway.

 {% Label %}
 JavaScript